brokkr/poca/README.md

 ### Dependencies
  * You will need Python 3 for setup and running the program
  * The following third-party modules are required: `feedparser`, `lxml`, `mutagen`, `requests`
- * The following third-party modules are recommended: `audiosearch`
  * Pip can install all of these using 'pip3 install [name of module]'